utdata/rwd-mastery-assignments/census-median-income/rubric-wb.md

 ## Turn in your work

-* Share your workbook with my email.
+- Share your Workbench workflow with my email.
-* Copy the link and submit it to the Canvas assignment.
+- Copy the link and submit it to the Canvas assignment.

 ## For Instructor reference